barankurtulusozan/barankurtulusozan/README.md

 ### Hello there 👋

-## I'm a Son, Brother, Developer and Mentor
+## I'm a E-Commerce Frontend Developer and Mentor

 I will hopefully make this profile better, only discovering features for now.